SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 #### TripleO[^to] with IPsec[^ip]

 > TripleO is a project aimed at installing, upgrading and operating OpenStack
-> clouds using OpenStack’s own cloud facilities as the foundation - building on
+> clouds using OpenStack's own cloud facilities as the foundation - building on
 > Nova, Ironic, Neutron and Heat to automate cloud management at datacenter
 > scale